 Ask an expert online

 Sometimes you need help from someone who’s a full bottle on your topic.
 Luckily there are plenty of services that let you ask an expert for help online, so you don’t even have to close that word document.
 Websites such as Quora, Fluther and Stack Exchange all provide a great place to get both general and specific advice about any topic, but there are also websites specific to academic studies, like PrestoExperts, where you can submit your question to experts trained in a particular field like law or medicine.
+If you still find yourself desperate after trying those options, you should then resort to different source such as a Medium reading, like the ones you see on Psychic Guild.

 Sign up for some On-Campus Tutoring or get a Mentor